Our dogs are walking, barking ecosystems.

 How long does diarrhea last in dogs after antibiotics?

 Every dog is different in how they respond, but research shows that antibiotics can cause long-term gut damage … some research has found the effects last up to 2 years.
 Research at NYU Langone Medical Center found “Early evidence … hints that, sometimes, our friendly flora never fully recover.”

 How can I restore my dog’s gut after antibiotics?

 To help your dog recover from antibiotic damage, feed a raw, whole food diet, and give probiotics with soil-based organisms and S. boulardii, a probiotic yeast that has been shown to heal the gut after antibiotics.

-Your dog’s microbiome is amazing.
-It’s a very important asset in the fight against disease.
+Occasionally antibiotics may be unavoidable.
+If that happens, make sure you follow these steps to protect your dog’s microbiome.
+Your dog’s microbiome is a vital asset in the fight against disease.
 To keep your dog healthy and happy, you need to pay attention to gut health and do everything you can to keep it in check.

 - Coelho, L.P., Kultima, J.R., Costea, P.I. et al. Similarity of the dog and human gut microbiomes in gene content and response to diet.
 Microbiome 6, 72 (2018)